Root Canal Therapy in Whitby, ON

 - Pain while biting and chewing

-- Pain in a chipped or cracked tooth
+- Discomfort due to a chipped or cracked tooth

 - Darkening of an affected tooth or the surrounding gum tissue